SelinaLaveryDev/Portfolio-1-tictactoe/README.md

 # SEI Project 1 - Tic-Tac-Toe
 I created this Tic-Tac-Toe game using HTML, CSS, and JavaScript.
-It was my initial solo project for General Assembly and enabled me to put into practice what I had learned in the preceding weeks.
+It was my first project for General Assembly and enabled me to put into practice what I had learned in the first few weeks of the course.

 ![Tic-Tac-Toe game](https://imgur.com/3fIgdrb.gif)

-## Features
- - Sound effects to indicate when the user wins or loses, and when they select a square
- - Hover affects for ease of use
- - Colour animation to indicate players turn

 ## Live Demo
 You can try out a live demo of the game **[here](https://sml-40.github.io/Portfolio-1-tictactoe/index.html)**

+### Timeframe
+6 days - solo project

 ## Technologies Used
  - Languages used:
     - HTML
     - CSS
     - JavaScript
--Developer Tools:
+ - Developer Tools:
     - Command Line
     - Visual Studio Code
-- Code Versioning Tools
+ - Code Versioning Tools:
-  -GitHub
+    - GitHub
--Deployment: GitHub Pages was used for deploying the project -Wireframing and Design Tools:
+ - Deployment: GitHub Pages was used for deploying the project
+ - Wireframing and Design Tools:
     - Wireframe.cc
     - MDN Color Picker Tool
     - Google Fonts
+ - Audio:
+    - Pixabay

 ### Technical Requirements